Univalence in locally cartesian closed infinity-categories: Locally cartesian closed -categories

+\begin{proof} We need to check that the counit component of diagram \eqref{counit} above is an equivalence.
+But since $L$ is \loccart, the first map is just the projection $L(T \times_{GLT} GZ) \simeq LT \times_{LT} LGZ \to LGZ$, which is clearly an equivalence, and the second map, $\varepsilon_Z$, is an equivalence since $G$ is fully faithful. \end{proof}

-\begin{lemma} For $\C$ a presentable locally cartesian closed $\i$-category, the truncation functor $L : \C \to \tau_{\leq k}\C$ is accessible and \loccart. \end{lemma} \begin{proof} Accessibility of $L$ follows from [HTT 5.5.6.18].
-To establish that $L$ is \loccart, we need to check, for $k$-truncated objects $S$ and $T$, that the diagram
+Recall from [HTT 5.5.6.18] that if $\C$ is a presentable $\infty$-category then the subcategory $\tau_{\leq k}\C \to \C$ of $k$-truncated objects has an accessible left adjoint, i.e.~an accessible localization functor $L : \C \to \tau_{\leq k}\C$. \begin{lemma} For $\C$ a presentable locally cartesian closed $\infty$-category, the truncation functor $L : \C \to \tau_{\leq k}\C$ is (accessible and) \loccart. \end{lemma} \begin{proof} To establish that $L$ is \loccart, we need to check, for any map $f:T\to S$ between $k$-truncated objects, that the diagram

 commutes.
 But we have natural equivalences $(\tau_{\leq k}\C)_{/S} \simeq \tau_{\leq k}(\C_{/S})$ (e.g.~by [HTT 5.5.6.14]), and the equivalent diagram

 commutes by [HTT 5.5.6.28] since $f^*$ preserves colimits and finite limits, $\C$ being locally cartesian closed. \end{proof}